Joshhortt/MVC-One-Azure/README.md

 version: 14/06/201

 ## Technologies Used
-ASP.NET Core 5.0
+ASP.NET Core 5.0,
-SQL Server 2019
+SQL Server 2019,
-Azure
+Azure,
-Visual Studio 2019 Community
+Visual Studio 2019 Community,
-Entity Framework Core
+Entity Framework Core.

 ## Description
 The Application is about a small book list application with CRUD operations.